JAYCEEHERNANDEZ/Capstone_WaterWise/README.md

 - Review the administrator username and manage email and security options from Admin Profile Management.
 - Change the administrator password using registered-email OTP only.
 - Change the administrator email after verifying the current email.
+- Trust a verified administrator browser so later logins can skip OTP after the password is validated.
+Trust lasts 7 days for Super Admins and 30 days for regular Admins.
+- Review and revoke individual trusted devices, or revoke all other trusted devices, from Profile Security.
+- Change a resident password after verifying a single-use OTP sent to the acting administrator's registered email.
+Other resident profile changes do not require OTP.
 - Super Admins can create regular Admin and Meter Reader accounts with temporary passwords from Profile Management.
+- Super Admins can browse the Admin and Meter Reader directories two accounts per page.

 ### Meter Reader